 Most substance abuse counselors work as part of a larger team.
 This team may consist of several professionals including:

-Clients tend to benefit from working with specific treatment professionals that meet their specific needs.
+Clients tend to benefit from working with specific addiction treatment professionals who meet their particular needs.
 Substance abuse counselors work to provide wraparound care that facilitates and coordinates these referrals.
 Counselors will also coordinate with important personnel in the client’s life.
 These people may include attorneys, employers, and probation officers.

 Most experts agree that addiction is a family disease.
 Thus, successful counseling often entails including the family as part of the treatment plan.
-Counselors may work with family members in the following ways:
+Addiction counselors may work with family members in the following ways:

 There are many different kinds of groups, but common group topics include:

 Counselors maintain the structure and flow within a group.
 They are in charge of enforcing group rules and instilling respect among members.
-It is not uncommon for clients to become agitated, bored, or inappropriate in groups.
-However, counselors hold the responsibility for making sure that everyone feels safe and supported.
+It is not uncommon for alcohol or drug-addicted clients to become agitated, bored, or inappropriate in groups.
+However, counselors hold the responsibility of ensuring that everyone feels safe and supported.

 Counselors work to provide efficient and seamless aftercare for their clients.
 This may include referrals for long-term treatment.
-It may also include coordination with housing arrangements, such as sober livings or halfway houses.
+It may also include coordination with housing arrangements, such as sober living facilities or halfway houses.

 Another option for lasting recovery may be monitoring.
 For example, Soberlink remote alcohol monitoring connects the clients to the counselor and other loved ones to keep them accountable long after treatment is over.